jadedocelot/Bin2rong/python/automating_stuff_with_Python/ch.2/flow_control.md

 - This control will terminate the program

 - When your program reaches the bottom of the instructions.
-However you can cause the program to terminate, or exit, by calling the sys.exit() functions
+However you can cause the program to terminate, or exit, by calling the sys.exit() function

+ 	- since the this function is in the sys module, you have to imort sys

+ 		# import sys